rnelson/rnelson.github.io/_posts/2014-12-08-continuous-aspnet-deployment-to-azure-vms.md

 1. In Visual Studio, right click on your web project and choose _Publish..._
 2. Expand _More Options_ and choose _Microsoft Azure Virtual Machines_
 3. Create a new VM
-4. Set a DNS name; if you choose _example_, you'll get _example.cloudapp.net_
+    1. Set a DNS name; if you choose _example_, you'll get _example.cloudapp.net_
-5. Choose a **public image** matching the environment you want; I chose _Windows Server 2012 R2 Datacenter, September 2014_, which is the latest at this time
+    2. Choose a **public image** matching the environment you want
+        1. I chose _Windows Server 2012 R2 Datacenter, September 2014_, which is the latest at this time
-6. Leave _Enable IIS and Web Deploy_ checked
+        2. Leave _Enable IIS and Web Deploy_ checked
-7. Select a VM size
+    3. Select a VM size
-8. Specify a username and password to be set up as the default administrator user; for this example, I'll go with _user_ and _password_
+    4. Specify a username and password to be set up as the default administrator user; for this example, I'll go with _user_ and _password_
-9. Select a location
+    5. Select a location
-10. Click OK
+    6. Click OK
-11. Visual Studio will tell you that the VM is being created; click OK to dismiss the prompt
+4. Visual Studio will tell you that the VM is being created; click OK to dismiss the prompt
-12. After the VM is created and configured, right click on the web project and choose _Publish..._ again
+5. After the VM is created and configured, right click on the web project and choose _Publish..._ again
-13. Click _Publish_
+6. Click _Publish_
-14. Visit your site (http://example.cloudapp.net) and verify that the project was deployed
+7. Visit your site (http://example.cloudapp.net) and verify that the project was deployed
-15. Once it's properly deployed, RDP into your server and set the admin user's password to not expire
+8. Once it's properly deployed, RDP into your server and set the admin user's password to not expire

 If you choose to use an existing server or create one outside of Azure, you will need to